 In this scenario, all these businesses find themselves faced with one of two key challenges: they don’t know how to define their value or they don’t know how to communicate it in a way that is aligned with their target buyers.
 It’s a problem they didn’t even realise they had, and it’s ubiquitous in this day and age when the pressure is on to deliver activity rapidly, compliantly, and at scale.

 As its name suggests, a value proposition is a statement or paragraph that communicates the value your business delivers to its target buyers.
 This doesn't just mean what your products or services are, but how you deliver them, and how they benefit the customer.

 To navigate this challenge, today’s sales and marketing heads should work with the C-suite to identify (or re-evaluate) their unique value proposition, broader positioning statements, and top-level power statements.
-Once established, this messaging framework can be threaded throughout the organisation, from the tone and angle of your editorial to the conversations your salespeople are having.
+Once established, this messaging framework can be threaded throughout the organisation, from the tone of voice guidelines used in your editorial to the conversations your salespeople are having.

 Defining your brand's value proposition

 Let's rewind to that dinner party.
 (Top up?)

 Your value proposition is much more than a messaging framework.
 It also directly influences your ability to generate leads that close.
 By articulating why someone would buy from you over a competitor, your value proposition becomes a key conversion factor.
 You're not just attracting people from across the room.
 They want to talk to you.

 By contrast, an inability to communicate your business' value and why your customers should buy from you could be seriously limiting your business' growth.